JohnathanAlonzo/Johns-HappyBox/README.md

 ## Building Glee

-Prototype currently in works.
-Once a working build is comlete it will be posted here.
+Since Glee is still in the prototyping stage, there will be no official release.
+However, there will be beta builds posted here for anyone interested.

+### HappyBox Glee Vers.0.1.0

+Will add soon

 ## Coding Jolly